In this article

 When It Makes Sense to Insulate Between Floors

 Not every floor in your home needs insulation.
-In fact, attic and wall insulation usually provide more savings and comfort improvements.
+In fact, Charlotte attic insulation contractors suggest this for a reason—they typically recommend addressing attic and wall insulation first, as these usually provide more savings and comfort improvements.
 But there are situations where floor insulation is a smart choice.

 Good examples include: